The A B C's Of New Orleans (Student Itinerary-3 Days-2 Nights)

-Lunch - For lunch you may want to try, Crazy Lobster, Bubba Gump Shrimp Company , Deanie's Seafood, Hard Rock Café, House of Blues Jimmy Buffett's Margaritaville Café, to name a few.
+Lunch - For lunch you may want to try, Bubba Gump, Crazy Lobster, Deanie's Seafood, Hard Rock Café, House of Blues, Jimmy Buffett's Margaritaville Café, or Oceana Restaurant, just to name a few.
 After lunch the group can tour the Audubon Aquarium of the Americas, one of the top Aquariums in the United States, located on the banks of the Mississippi.
-The Aquarium is also home to the Entergy IMAX Theatre.
+The Aquarium is also home to the Entergy Giant Screen Theatre.
 Later, hop aboard the Riverfront Streetcar that will take you to the French Market & Flea Market where the kids can shop ‘til they drop before heading back to the hotel.

 Evening - This evening you may want to have a "Pizza Party" around the pool or go out to one of the many restaurants New Orleans has to offer.
-You may also want to take in some traditional Dixieland Jazz this evening at Palm Court Jazz Café or Preservation Hall or aboard a Riverboat.
+You may also want to take in some traditional Dixieland Jazz this evening at Palm Court Jazz Café, Preservation Hall, aboard a Riverboat, or the new Lil' Gem Saloon.
+Or take in a unique culture only found in New Orleans at the Golden Feather Restaurant Gallery.
+Enjoy a meal as well as a presentation on the history of the Mardi Gras Indians and the Treme neighborhood.

-AM - After breakfast this morning, hop aboard the streetcar for a ride down the Historic St. Charles Avenue to the Audubon Zoo, rated one of the top 5 zoo's in the country.
+AM - After breakfast this morning, hop aboard the streetcar for a ride down Historic St. Charles Avenue to the Audubon Zoo, rated one of the top 5 zoo's in the country.
 The Audubon Zoo is the home of the rare white alligator.
-Enjoy lunch right in the Zoo at one of their food outlets.
+Enjoy lunch right in the Zoo at one of their food outlets or nearby restaurants.

-This afternoon, take a tour of Blaine Kern's Mardi Gras World.
-Here you will see where Mardi Gras is made.
+This afternoon, take a tour of Mardi Gras World.
+Here you will see where Mardi Gras is made!
 Tour Carnival dens where artists and sculptors build and design floats for the annual event.
-You can even take a picture with a giant King Kong!
+You can even take a picture with a giant King Kong, try on costumes and view a video on the history of this unique event.
+For groups you can arrange private mask making or mini float building interactive activities.
+Evening - Tonight before heading home, your group may want to take in some last minute shopping at the new Outlet Collection at Riverwalk and enjoy an array of restaurants and unique shops.

 Haunted History Tours